7+ Best Hostels in Vienna/Wien Under $25

 Districts in Vienna

-Here you will find Ringstrasse, Vienna’s Ring Road, and many of the tourist attractions such as the Vienna State Opera, Rathaus (town hall) and St Stephen’s Cathedral.
-During winter one of Vienna’s biggest Christmas market is set up just in front of the Rathaus.
+You will find Ringstrasse, Vienna’s Ring Road, and many tourist attractions such as the Vienna State Opera, Rathaus (town hall) and St Stephen’s Cathedral.

 You won’t be surprised to hear that the closer you are to the heart of Vienna, the more expensive accommodation gets.

-Luckily for affordable travel lovers, the 1st District is not the only district that visitors stay in and Vienna has an awesome public transport network connecting the outer districts with the top attractions.
+Luckily for affordable travel lovers, the 1st District is not the only district visitors stay in.
+Vienna has an awesome public transport network connecting the outer districts with the top attractions.

 If you are in Vienna to hit the bars, you might want to consider booking a hostel close to the cool 7th District, Neubau.